Categories

 If you end up spending some of this cash, the next trip out includes a stop at the bank.

-Small LevelSince each campground (and campsite) us unique, each time you arrive at a new campsite you’ll need to level your RV.
+Small LevelSince each campground (and campsite) is unique, each time you arrive at a new campsite or pull into BLM land for camping you’ll need to level your RV.
 In some cases, you may have self-leveling mechanisms in your unit, but in many cases, you’ll need to level the unit yourself.

 For the most part, a magnetic level sitting on the tongue helps us get level front to back, and then sit this on the back bumper as we’re jacking up the stabilizers to get side to side.